d-khan/java/project/project.md

 ## What to submit?

-1. What were your challenges in performing the lab (from design to the implementation phases)?
-2. Submit all the codes and provide meaningful filenames.
-3. Create a video that explains the working of the code.
-Furthermore, the video should show your face on one side of the screen (preferably the top or bottom right of the screen).
-Also, submit the code in the .java extension.

-## How to submit it?
+1. Use github to push all the code and share the link on Canvas.

-- Upload your work in the .pdf or .txt format and clearly define your responses.
+2. Present your work in the class timings to receive grades.
-- Use headings when possible.
-Upload the code in the .java or .txt extensions.
-- Do not compress or zip files.

 ## Deadline

 The deadlines are posted on the Syllabus as well as on Canvas.

 ## Rubric

-- The video describes each section clearly and the corresponding Java code and SQL statements are submitted.
+- The task is functioning properly with no logical or compile errors.
 (100%)
-- The video is submitted but not the code.
-(Score will be given based on the completed task).
-- The code is uploaded but not working regardless the video is submitted or not.
-(0 marks)
+- The task contains one or more logical and compile errors.
+(50%)